Chronic mucocutaneous candidiasis

 What is chronic mucocutaneous candidiasis?

-Chronic mucocutaneous candidiasis is a rare condition occurring in childhood in which candida infection is persistent and widespread.
+Chronic mucocutaneous candidiasis is a rare genetic condition occurring in childhood that affects skin, nails and mucosal sites.
+It is characterised by persistent and widespread candida infection.
 It is also called chronic mucocutaneous candidosis.

 Chronic mucocutaneous candidiasis is due to primary immune deficiency.
 It is associated with various syndromes and laboratory abnormalities.

-- Genetic predisposition with autosomal dominant inheritance (i.e. an abnormal gene from one parent) or autosomal recessive inheritance (an abnormal gene is inherited from each parent).
+- There is a genetic predisposition with either autosomal dominant inheritance (an abnormal gene inherited from one parent) or autosomal recessive inheritance (an abnormal gene inherited from each parent).

-- Endocrine conditions: hypoparathyroidism, hypothyroidism, hypoadrenalism, diabetes mellitus (autoimmune polyendocrinopathy type 1, or APECED syndrome in which there is mutation of the AIRE gene).
+- Chronic mucocutaneous candidiasis is associated with certain endocrine conditions: hypoparathyroidism, hypothyroidism, hypoadrenalism, diabetes mellitus (autoimmune polyendocrinopathy type 1, or APECED syndrome, in which there is mutation of the AIRE gene).

-- Immune defects include malfunctioning T-lymphocytes, low levels of immunoglobulin.
+- It is also associated with immune defects, include malfunctioning T lymphocytes and low levels of immunoglobulin.

 Rarely, chronic mucocutaneous candidiasis develops in adult life.
-This is often as a result of a thymoma (tumour of the thymus gland) and is associated with internal diseases such as myasthenia gravis, myositis, aplastic anaemia, neutropaenia and hypogammaglobulinaemia.
+This is often as a result of a thymoma (tumour of the thymus gland) and is associated with internal diseases such as myasthenia gravis or myositis, or bone marrow defects such as aplastic anaemia, neutropenia and hypogammaglobulinaemia.

 Clinical features of chronic mucocutaneous candidiasis

-- Widespread candidiasis of the skin, especially scalp, trunk, hands and feet.
+- Widespread crusted plaques on the scalp, trunk, hands and feet

-- Granulomas (scaly crusted lumps in the mouth, on the skin and/or nails).
+- Granulomas in the mouth, on the skin and/or nails

 How is chronic mucocutaneous candidiasis diagnosed?

-The diagnosis of chronic mucocutaneous candidiasis, is made on clinical grounds.
-Microscopy and culture of skin swabs and scrapings confirm the presence of organisms.
+The diagnosis of chronic mucocutaneous candidiasis is made on clinical grounds.

 How is chronic mucocutaneous candidiasis treated?